✦ RELUMA

 Every feature must earn its place

 With the structure clear, I led ideation using the MoSCoW method to prioritise features.
-My focus was on avoiding feature bloat — a real risk in wellness apps where "more options" can feel like more pressure.
+The focus was on avoiding feature bloat, a real risk in wellness apps where "more options" can feel like more pressure.

 The must-haves I prioritised were an emotional check-in, three-minute resets tied to specific work situations (meeting prep, inbox overwhelm, heated conversation), a voice reflection feature for recording thoughts without typing, and a simple dashboard showing stress patterns over time.